 So – head over to Bluehost and click on “Sign Up Now” on their homepage to see if your domain name is available.
-A page will come up with this box, where you can enter your desired webpage address to see if it’s available (or transfer an existing domain, if applicable).
+A page will come up with this box where you can enter your desired webpage address to see if it’s available (or transfer an existing domain, if applicable).

 If it’s available, buy it!
 If it’s not, Bluehost will offer some alternatives for you to choose from.